unicitynetwork/alpha/doc/build-alpha.md

 ### Main network and Testnet chain

-Mining takes place inside [cpuminer-alpha](https://github.com/sakuyama2024/cpuminer-alpha) which is dedicated mining software that connects to the alpha node and retrieves mining jobs via RPC `getblocktemplate`.
-The 'randomxfastmode' configuration option is not required for the Alpha node, since mining occurs inside `cpuminer-alpha` which always runs in fast mode.
+Mining takes place using [Alphaminer](https://github.com/sakuyama2024/Alphaminer) which is dedicated mining software that connects to the alpha node and retrieves mining jobs via RPC `getblocktemplate`.
+The 'randomxfastmode' configuration option is not required for the Alpha node, since mining occurs inside `Alphaminer` which always runs in fast mode.

 ### Mining Pools